TABLE OF CONTENTS

 Note: It is important to keep the bar tape slightly taught as you wrap it.
 This will ensure a smooth and lasting surface area over the course of use.

-Overlay tape around the sprint shift buttons
+5. Overlay tape around the sprint shift buttons.

-From this point, wrap around the outside of the bar to behind the bar in an upward direction.
+2. From this point, wrap around the outside of the bar to behind the bar in an upward direction.

-Adjust and trim bar tape
+7. Adjust and trim bar tape.

 Note: It is typical to wrap and unwrap as you progress in order to achieve a smooth and adequate layering of the bar tape.
 In the event you run out of tape before the center of the handle bar, you will need to unwrap a portion of the tape and re-wrap the overlaying pattern to adequately extend the reach of the bar tape.

-Apply finishing tape
+8. Apply finishing tape

-Once you have achieved a smooth and consistent wrap, cut the end of the tape squarely.
-It is time to first apply a length of electrical tape to hold the bar tape in place.
+1. Once you have achieved a smooth and consistent wrap, cut the end of the tape at a long, shallow angle so it ends squarely on the bars.

-Reposition the brake hood
+9. Reposition the brake hood.

 Ride and have fun!